WHAT IS ALLERGIC RHINITIS?

 - Limit outdoor activities and keep windows and doors closed as much as possible during pollen seasons

 - Try and keep the pets off furniture, out of your bedroom and try to have them washed weekly

 - To kill dust mites, wash bedding in hot water

 - Outdoor irritants such as grass, pollen, trees, weeds, dust, etc.

 - Indoor allergens such as pet dander, pet hair, dust mites, mould, etc.

 Click on the body area you want to know more about.
 Select a related health topic from the menu

-Allergic rhinitis, also widely known as hay fever, affects up to 10-20% of people, globally.1 It is generally caused by an allergic response to triggers such as pollen or animal fur, and it can result in symptoms such as a runny nose, itchy eyes, sneezing and nasal congestion.2-4 Quality of life can be severely affected by allergic…
+Allergic rhinitis, also widely known as hay fever, affects up to 10-20% of people globally.1 An allergic response to triggers such as pollen or animal fur generally causes hay fever.
+Furthermore, it can result in symptoms such as a runny nose, itchy eyes, sneezing and nasal congestion.2-4 Quality of life can be severely affected by allergic…